Frequently Asked Questions

 Buyers are only responsible for shipping charges, if there are any.

 It is necessary for the pharmacist receiving the package to verify its contents so we can ensure best practices are being maintained and to remain compliant with State and Federal law.
-We suggest keeping a signed copy of the receipt for your records.
+We suggest keeping a signed copy of the invoice for your records.

 Easy!
 Reach out to us and our team members will reach out to our network to help you find what you’re looking for.
 No need for your staff to be calling around town, we’re more than happy to help.